 Our target domain, in understanding formal surrogation, is the alignment of mesa optimizers to their base optimizers, from both the perspective of the mesa optimizer and the perspective of the selecting base.
-Life shows a "propensity," Friston et al write, "to form multi-level and multi-scale structures of structures": hierarchy is nesting or "wrapping" layers; each layer is coordinated by one or more internal games of preferential treatment, which naturally necessitates a sort of incentive structure for interested players.
-Each layer stands as a base optimizer to the level below it, which is a mesa optimizer from the perspective of the layer above 158 it.
+Life shows a "propensity," Friston et al write, "to form multi-level and multi-scale structures of structures": hierarchy is nesting or "wrapping" layers; each layer is coordinated by one or more internal games of preferential 174 treatment, which naturally necessitates a sort of incentive structure for interested players.
+Each layer stands as a base optimizer to the level below it, which is a mesa optimizer from the perspective of the layer above it.
 Each wrapping layer attempts to align the goals of the blanket below it, setting the game rules of participation and preferential treatment by which complex coordination is achieved.
 We might call this practice "management."

-For instance-and this elides necessary nuance for the purpose and pattern-emphasis31-a company selects employees it believes will further its goals.
+For instance-and this elides necessary nuance for the purpose and pattern-emphasis-a company selects employees it believes will further its goals.
 Alternatively phrased, people select people who they believe will further their own goals.
 The hiring board may pay lip service to servicing the best interests of the organization, by selecting only the "best" candidates, but this is a short-hand which ignores that members of such a board are themselves supervised, and can ostensibly be replaced, lose power, etc. They will no doubt have their own priorities, values, and goals (the mesa-layer to the company's base) including advancing social connections (nepotism) or altering the organization's composition to advance larger social agendas (e.g. diversity quotas, public good).
 But each employee is a Markov blanket in his own, composed of organs which are composed of cells; these too are selectively killed, expelled, or directed to the bloodstream depending on a similar appraisal of goal-alignment.
 (Perceived-as-symbiotic bacteria remain; perceived-as-adversarial bacteria are hunted by the immune system.)
 Above the company is a government, whose aims stand surrogate for the good of the nation; this government writes policy which selects for and encourages business practices that are aligned with national interests, while penalizing practices that are in misalignment.
 These governments are competing in a natural selection-style base layer that is geopolitics.
-(Payoffs, as in natural selection, are largely automatic or intrinsic, to use
+(Payoffs, as in natural selection, are largely automatic or intrinsic, to use Goffman's term; inter-national governance is a relatively unusual situation.)

-31 For instance, the company does not choose hires, or selectively promote-it is other mesa optimizing employees of the company which do so.
-Goffman's term; inter-national governance is a relatively unusual situation.)
 In all cases, we can readily furnish many examples by which the selected mesa optimizers' interests actively diverge from the base optimizing layer's interests, despite appearing, at first or externally, to align.
-We will call this deceptive alignment,32 and note that-just as individuals are incentivized to feign cooperation while free-riding, mesa optimizers are incentivized to feign alignment if it is in their interests-if they can gain resources, or prevent persecution, from the wrapping base.
-(And there is almost always a payoff for appearing aligned; this is how alignment is brought about to begin with; see §6 Evolutions, p.
-169)
+We will call this deceptive alignment, 32 and note that-just as individuals are incentivized to feign cooperation while free-riding, mesa optimizers are incentivized to feign alignment if it is in their interests if they can gain resources, or prevent persecution, from the wrapping base.
+(And there is almost always a payoff for appearing aligned; this is how alignment is brought about to begin with; see §6.
+Evolutions, p.
+187)